SPARQL-Anything/sparql.anything/docs/README.md

                                        can be passed multiple times and
                                        the query repeated for each set of values.
+ -c,--configuration <option=value>     OPTIONAL - Configuration to be
+                                       passed to the SPARQL Anything
+                                       engine (this is equivalent to
+                                       define them in the SERVICE IRI).
+                                       The argument can be passed multiple
+                                       times (one for each option to be set).
+Options passed in this way
+                                       can be overwritten in the SERVICE
+                                       IRI or in the Basic Graph Pattern.
  -i,--input <input>                    [Deprecated] OPTIONAL - The path to
                                        a SPARQL result set file to be used as input.
 When present, the query